mautic/user-documentation/docs/segments/manage_segments.rst

 4. Click **Segments**.

-5. Choose the Segments you’d like to add the Contacts to or remove Contacts from.
+5. Choose the Segments you'd like to add the Contacts to or remove Contacts from.

 6. Click **Save**.